georgematheos/georgematheos.github.io/content/publication/22-snmc/index.md

 publication_types: ['1']

 publication: "Poster at 'From Neuroscience to Artificially Intelligent Systems' conference at the Cold Spring Harbor Laboratory, August 2022.
 Poster at 'Advances in the Quest to Understand Intelligence', MIT Center for Brains, Minds, and Machines & MIT Quest for Intelligence, Nov 4 2022.
-Paper in preparation for submission to a top-tier interdisciplinary conference"
+Paper in preparation."
 publication_short: "*Poster at [NAISys](https://meetings.cshl.edu/meetings.aspx?meet=NAISYS&year=22), at [CSHL](https://www.cshl.edu/), Aug 2022.
 Poster at [MIT Quest for Intelligence](https://cbmm.mit.edu/news-events/events/advances-quest-understand-intelligence), Nov 2022.
-Paper in preparation for submission to a top-tier interdisciplinary conference*"
+Paper in preparation*"

 abstract: ""